cmi-dair/flowdump/README.md

 ### Advanced:

-If more control over the workflow execution is needed
+If more control over the workflow execution is needed:

 ```Python
 import nipype.pipeline.engine as pe  # pypeline engine